 Digital adoption platforms like Whatfix allow you to do that by helping you create a task-based micro LMS right within your web application.
 With their specialized widget called Task-List, training can be carried out in a modular approach with omnichannel content like interactive walkthroughs, videos, PDFs, etc. The widget also records the users’ progress and helps them track it while they are learning.

-2. Train users with a Blended Learning approach
+2. Train user with a blended learning approach

 Blended Learning involves a mix of traditional methods such as classroom training, workshops, instructor-training, and modern methods such as web-based training and e-learning.